ph4r05/booltest/README.md

 module add gcc-4.8.2
 ```

-## Python 2.7 at least
+## Python 2.7.13

-It wont work with lower Python version
+It won't work with lower Python version.
+Use `pyenv` to install a new Python version.
+It internally downloads Python sources and installs it to `~/.pyenv`.

 ```
 git clone https://github.com/pyenv/pyenv.git ~/.pyenv